An explicit algorithm for normal forms in small overlap monoids: Possible prefix algorithm

-It remains to show that $v$ can be computed in $O(|w|)$ time.
 Let $\delta$ be the length of the longest relation word of our presentation.
-In line 1, we begin by checking if $p$ is a prefix of $w$.
+In line 1, we begin by checking if $p$ is a prefix of $w_0$.
 Clearly, this can be done in $|p|$ steps and since $p$ is a piece, $|p| < \delta$.
-In line 1, we also search for the clean overlap prefix of $w$.
-As shown in Lemma \ref{find-relation-prefix}, this can be done in constant time.
+In line 1, we also search for the clean overlap prefix of $w_0$.
+As shown in Lemmas \ref{coprefix} and \ref{find-relation-prefix}, this can be done in constant time.
 Next, in line 2 we delete a prefix of length $|Z|$ from the output of \textbf{ReplacePrefix}($w', Z$).
 Since $|Z| < \delta$, the complexity of this step is also constant for a given presentation.
 The search for a complement $\overline{XYZ}$ of $XYZ$ such that $p$ is a prefix of $a\overline{X}$ can be performed in constant time since the number of relation words is constant for a given presentation and $|p|< \delta$.
 In line 3, we concatenate words to obtain a word equivalent to $w$.
 In every recursive call we concatenate three words hence the complexity of this step is also constant.
-As we have already seen, the number of recursive calls of the algorithm is bounded above by the length of $w$, hence \textbf{ReplacePrefix}($w, p$) can be computed in $O(|w|)$ time. \end{proof}
+As we have already seen, the number of recursive calls of the algorithm is bounded above by the length of $w_0$, hence \textbf{ReplacePrefix}($w_0, p$) can be computed in $O(|w_0|)$ time. \end{proof}

-For the following examples we will again use the notation $w_i$ and $p_i$ for the parameters of the $i$th recursive call of \textbf{ReplacePrefix}($w,p$) and we let $w_0=w$ and $p_0=p$.
+For the following examples we will use the notation $w_i$ and $p_i$ for the parameters of the $i$th recursive call of \textbf{ReplacePrefix}($w,p$) and we let $w_0=w$ and $p_0=p$.